Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

-Despite the lack of the active sterilization features, you can still experience the comfort and convenience that these entry-level tankless toilets provide.
-At the very least, they should have the basic features and a reasonably good after sales service and support.
+Despite the lack of active sterilization features, you can still experience the comfort and convenience that these entry-level tankless toilets provide.
+At the very least, they should have the basic features and a reasonably good after-sales service and support.

 The price point starts at $1500 to around $3000.

 If you want to play it safe and are feeling a little generous, the KOHLER Karing or the TOTO Neorest 500H is worth a closer look.
 Or the TOTO G400, which is a washlet toilet combination.
 It has all the basic features and the Premist function, and borders around $2000.

 What about a wall-hung model that doesn’t go over the psychological $3000 (Subject to change) barrier?